 "I don't think I have read such a philosophical, knowledge-studded and realistic adventure novel since Umberto Eco's THE NAME OF THE ROSE" Goteborgs-Posten

 He travels with the President of the United States at all times, and holds in his hands the power to obliterate life as we know it.
-He is the man with the nuclear briefcase, part of a crack team of top-secret operatives established after 9/11, led by a man codenamed Edelweiss.
-But not even Edelweiss is party to the identity of their ultimate authority, known only as Alpha.
+He is the man with the nuclear briefcase, part of a crack team of top-secret operatives established after 9/11 and led by a man codenamed Edelweiss.
+But even Edelweiss does not know the identity of their ultimate authority, known only as Sysboss.

-For years he has been receiving cryptic messages from Alpha, an elaborate communication that began with the words we two against the world.
-Levine begins thinking of escape: his chance comes during an official visit to Sweden, when the alarm sounds in Stockholm's Grand Hotel.
+For twelve years he has been receiving cryptic messages from Sysboss - an elaborate communication that began with the words We two against the world.
+Slowly but surely, Levine begins thinking of escape.
+His chance comes during an official visit to Sweden, when the alarm sounds in Stockholm's Grand Hotel.

 From their first meeting in a network of tunnels and bunkers beneath the city, Levine is drawn into a plan to eliminate the world's nuclear arsenals.
-But is controlled demolition really the endgame?
+But how can he be sure that controlled demolition is the endgame?
 Could he be working towards a controlled apocalypse, a doomsday plot to wipe humanity from the face of the earth?

 Translated from the Swedish by George Goulding